PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 * [DB Browser for SQLite](https://sqlitebrowser.org/)
     * Database management tool you can use to visualize/debug the database.
 An alternative is to install and use [the SQLite extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=alexcvzz.vscode-sqlite).

-## Part 1: Specifying functionality & graphical user interface
+## Part 1: Specifying the functionality
 Before you start working on this part, you are recommended to:

 * View the following videos: